Healthy Homes Assessment Iona

 What We Do

-As building inspectors we deal with all the aspects that come with expert home examinations.
-We are here to make sure you make the right decision when purchasing your next property.
+As building inspectors, we deal with all the issues involved in expert house examinations.
+We’re here to ensure that you make the best choice when it comes to purchasing your next property.

-We take your investment seriously and conduct comprehensive examinations to ensure that you don’t encounter any unpleasant or costly unpleasant surprises, so you are able to relax and focus on the fun aspects of buying or owning a house.
+We are serious about your investment and conduct detailed inspections so you won’t receive any expensive or unwelcome expenses, which means you are able to relax and focus on the fun aspects of purchasing or owning the house.

-We specialise in a variety of services to ensure you are fully informed of the condition of any property you may be considering buying or selling and also other services.
+We are specialised in a range of solutions to make sure that you are fully informed of the condition of any property you might be contemplating buying or selling in addition to other solutions.

-Not only do we work with you but we also collaborate with a number of important clients such as local councils, banks, and insurance companies.
-Evidently , they appreciate this reassurance provided, due to the details included in our reports on building inspections.
+Not only do we work with you , but we also collaborate with a number of major clients, including local councils, banks and insurance firms.
+They clearly are pleased with their peace of mind provided, thanks to the information in our building inspection reports.

-With our systematic method of conducting your house inspection and the most up-to-date software technology with digital photos embedded into the document, you can actually see any issues discovered.
-Through our detailed report, it’s no wonder we receive so many referrals from clients our services to their family and acquaintances.
+We have a systematic approach to your property inspection and the most up-to-date software technology with digital photos embedded into the document, you are able to actually see any issues that may be found.
+Thanks to our detailed report, it is not surprising that we receive so many referrals from clients our services to their family and friends.

 • Pre Purchase & Pre Sale Reports